By CCPI Paranormal Investigations

 Guests and staff have reported high activity between the hours of 2-4 a.m., describing the elevator moving from floor to floor with no passengers, the smell of cigar smoke — presumably from Walter Devereaux — in the main lobby, the smell of perfume and the sounds dishes being moved in the Devereaux Dining Room, a young girl in Victorian clothing seen playing with a ball in various areas of the hotel, and a female apparition that peers over sleeping male guests.

-Another report tells that during the time the hotel served as a Naval Hospital, a chamber maid was caught in a lover’s triangle and murdered by one of her jealous lovers.
-Her screams can still be heard in areas of the hotel and the room in which she died has had so much activity, it cannot be rented and serves as a storage room.
+Another report tells that during the time the hotel served as a Naval Hospital, a chambermaid was caught in a lover’s triangle and murdered by one of her jealous lovers.
+Her screams can still be heard in areas of the hotel, and the room in which she died has had so much activity it cannot be rented and serves as a storage room.

 Although most of the activity takes place between 2-4 am, CCPI had their greatest success between midnight and 1 a.m., describing it as follows:

 It is speculated that while staying here, Al Capone used the lift as an escape route on more than one occasion when the hotel was raided in search of him.
 The lift is still operational today.
 Another area of the basement served as the morgue while the hotel was being used as a Naval Hospital.
 Several hotel staff members have reported locked doors opening and lights turning themselves on and off in this area.
 No one can pinpoint which spirit occupies the basement area, although it is speculated that it was one of Walter Devereaux’s many hangouts.
-During that part of our investigation, we did not detect any presences, although the area of the former morgue was rather creepy.
+During that part of our investigation, we did not detect any presence, although the area of the former morgue was rather creepy.

-The second area of heightened electro-magnetic energy was on the fifth floor across from room 551.
-There, we discovered a locked, unmarked door with electro-magnetic fluctuations ranging from 8-10 miligauss.
+The second area of heightened electromagnetic energy was on the fifth floor across from room 551.
+There, we discovered a locked, unmarked door with electromagnetic fluctuations ranging from 8-10 miligauss.
 Our baseline readings for that area were 3-5 mG.

 Although there were no temperature fluctuations at this location, a photograph of the area indicates what could be spirit energy. (see right) We later learned that the unmarked door in front of room 551 is a door to the attic.
 Other guests and psychics have reported a male spirit that inhabits that area, possibly one of the workers who helped construct the building in 1893.
-Room 551, itself has also had many reports of strange phenomena.
+Room 551 itself has also had many reports of strange phenomena.

-Today, the Hotel Colorado, listed on the National Register of Historic Places, has been fully restored and offers a restaurant, lounge, coffee and gift shop, spa, fitness center and meeting rooms.
+Today, the Hotel Colorado, listed on the National Register of Historic Places, has been fully restored and offers a restaurant, lounge, coffee and gift shop, spa, fitness center, and meeting rooms.
 Though the bathhouse is now operated separately, the Hot Springs have expanded to include two outdoor, spring-fed pools, a small therapy pool, and a fitness center.

-© CCPI Paranormal Investigations, November, 2006
+© CCPI Paranormal Investigations, November 2006, updated December 2022.